hkamm123/startup/notes.md

 I used [this codepen](https://codepen.io/hkamm123/pen/myVOqwE) to learn about how to use state and events to change component style.
 [This codepen](https://codepen.io/hkamm123/pen/OPMbzMZ) also helped me learn about routing and having nested components.

+After converting the simon app over to React, I feel like I have a little better grasp on the power of Vite, React, and routing.
+I am excited to convert my own project over!

 ## React Part 2: Reactivity

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.